-Manuscripts should normally not exceed 8,000-9,000 words, including footnotes and bibliography, and should be formatted according to Chicago style.
+Manuscripts, written in English or French, should be submitted electronically as Microsoft Word documents to the electronic journal management system: https://mc04.manuscriptcentral.com/flor.
+Articles should normally not exceed 8,000-9,000 words, including footnotes and bibliography, and should be formatted according to Chicago style.
+The journal also welcomes short articles on topics of interest to the members (e.g., notes on resources, review essays, and editions of primary sources, etc.).
 Papers may be written in either English or French.
 A brief abstract (one or two sentences) should be included with the submission.
-Proposals and enquiries are also welcome and should be directed to the Editor at <email@example.com>.

 Florilegium’s website at the University of Toronto Press can be found at http://www.utpjournals.press/loi/flor